How to revive a worn finish

 Fix 1: Start with a good cleaning

 For light wear and a dingy surface, begin by stripping off old wax, oil, and grime.
 Wipe the surface using a towel and waterless hand cleaner, such as Gojo or Permatex DL.
-Dry the surface immediately after cleaning, shown in photo right.
+Dry the surface immediately after cleaning, shown below.
 Then remove old wax and oil by wiping the surface with mineral spirits.

 Fix 2: Next option: re-rub

 Rubbing out an existing finish works much like the final stages of rubbing out a new finish.
 First, make a polishing pad by attaching a white, non-woven cleaning pad to a sanding disc using adhesive strips.
-(See Sources, on slide 6.)
-Spread a small amount of polishing compound (Sources, on slide 6) on the surface, and polish the finish with the polishing pad and a random-orbit sander using slow, overlapping passes, shown in photo right.
+(See Sources, below.)
+Spread a small amount of polishing compound (Sources, below) on the surface, and polish the finish with the polishing pad and a random-orbit sander using slow, overlapping passes, shown in photo below.
 Work slowly and stop when it reaches an even sheen.
 Then apply a coat of paste wax.

 Fix 3: Add fresh topcoats